jrogeet/jrogeet/README.md

-Hi 👋, I'm John Rogee Turqueza.
+Hi 👋, I'm John Rogee Turqueza. <br>
-An aspiring software engineer 🧑🏻‍💻 and a Computer Science Student at Our Lady of Fatima University in Philippines.
+An aspiring software engineer 🧑🏻‍💻 <br>
+and a Computer Science Student at Our Lady of Fatima University in Philippines.

 <table align="center">
   <tr>